Azure/benchpress/examples/AppInsights/AppInsights_Example.md

 # How To Run AppInsights.Tests.ps1

-`AppInsights.Tests.ps1` contains examples of using the `Confirm-AzBPAppInsights` cmdlet.
+`AppInsights.Tests.ps1` contains examples of using the `Confirm-AzBPAppInsights` and `Confirm-AzBPDiagnosticSetting` cmdlets.

 ## Pre-Requisites